-Toxic masculinity has been a popular expression and easy to use, but it provides little value towards our movement to a healthier understanding of masculinity.
-I encourage you to speak to young men, middle-aged men, all men and ask them to define which part of their masculinity is toxic and which is not.
+Toxic masculinity has been a popular expression and easy to use, but it provides little value to our movement toward a healthier understanding of masculinity.
+I encourage you to speak to young men, middle-aged men, and all men and ask them to define which part of their masculinity is toxic and which is not.
 I picture young teenage boys trying to decipher that for themselves and terrified as to what they are deciding.
 Are their voracious sexual fantasies toxic?
 Are their competitive and aggressive energy toxic?
 Is their fluid sexual attraction to both men and women toxic?
 There is absolutely nothing toxic about masculinity.

 Patriarchy is toxic and not masculinity.
 Equating the two is what is currently causing most issues for men.

 An interesting dynamic gets created within men once they equate masculinity with patriarchy.
 It tends to elicit the movement towards two potential extremes.
 Both of which are rooted in fear and bring forth negative consequences.

 On the one hand, we have men who see masculinity as patriarchy and are trying to live up to that old idea.
 These are men who are looking to be the alpha male or the macho man.
 They are striving toward patriarchy.
 They’re seduced by the idea of being a dominant male and believing it will attract potential partners and respect.
 For them, their ethos is focused on being a real man or at least what they think that to mean.

 The need to be an alpha male is rooted in fear.